Kache Palacio

-Kache Palacio (born January 30, 1994) is a mixed martial artist and an American football linebacker who is currently a free agent.
+Kache Palacio (born January 30, 1994) is an American mixed martial artist and a former football linebacker.
 He played college football at Washington State University and was signed by the Los Angeles Rams as an undrafted free agent in 2016.

 Early life

 Palacio was born in Los Angeles, California, grew up in a split family home with his father Emile Palacio in south central Los Angeles and mother Latinya Parker in Watts, California.
 He played linebacker for Westchester High School and Junípero Serra High School, where he was a three star recruit and rated 79th at his position nationwide.